Outbound voice geo permissions

 Calls initiated with Dial XML are dropped automatically.
 The hangup cause in the Call Detail Report for such calls is set to “Destination Country Barred” (Code 2030).
 See our list of hangup causes.

-API calls to blocked countries are rejected with HTTP response code 403 and the error message “Calls to this destination number are barred.”
+Plivo rejects API calls to blocked prefixes with an HTTP response code 403 and the error message “Calls to this destination number are barred.”

-Calls initiated with Dial XML are dropped automatically.
-The hangup cause in the Call Detail Report for such calls is set to “Destination Number Barred” (Code 2040).
+Calls to blocked prefixes initiated with the Dial XML element are automatically dropped.
+The Call Detail Record for such calls indicates the hangup cause as “Destination Number Barred (Code 2040).”

 Default preferences apply to all calls initiated from the main account and all subaccounts, but you can override geo permissions at the subaccount level.